yipben/fall3/clust/work_log.md

 ## Data cleaning/pre-processing

-*7 Novmber*
+*7 November*
 - Left joined listings.csv onto reviews.csv.
-This adds locational data to the reviews for use in eventual clustering. (list_rev.csv, merge.R)
+This adds locational data and other fields to the reviews for use in clustering. (list_rev.csv, merge.R)